serpent-os/serpent-style/README.md

 # Serpent OS default code style

+The present repository is designed to be added to each Dlang project as a git submodule via the
+command:

+`git submodule add git@gitlab.com:serpent-os/core/code-style.git`

-If the current repository contains the present FORMATTING.md file, it means that it is governed by the Serpent OS reference template for code style.
+The presence of this submodule implies that the superproject is governed by the Serpent OS reference template for Dlang code style.

-The contents of said reference template is designed in such a way that it can be copied verbatim into the root of any Serpent OS project under SCM control (will almost always be `git`).
+## setup.sh

+Running code-style/setup.sh from the superproject root will symlink the `.editorconfig` into the root directory and symlink the update-format.sh script to scripts/update-format.sh.

 ## `.editorconfig` based